 British citizens may take on German citizenship under certain conditions.
 Since the Brexit referendum, the number of application processes has increased noticeably.

-By naturalising a total of 373 British citizens in 2017, Great Britain has become one of the top five countries of origin for the first time.
-Reasons for applications have not been collected, but it is highly likely that Brexit plays a major role in many cases.
+By naturalising a total of 657 British citizens until the end of October 2019 , Great Britain has become the leader of the top five countries of origin for the first time.